tanihu1/TelebotDrive-PUBLIC/README.md

-# The Offical TelegramBot of 2023 CS Class!
+# The Offical TelegramBot of 2023 Bar-Ilan CS Class!

 ## A quick rundown of what it can do